Passing the Stock Photo Exam

 Good day!
 The level is tied to the number of sales of the work.
 The more sales it has, the higher the level will gradually be.
 The level affects the commission from sales.
 So if 2 works were sold under the same type of license, you will receive a larger amount from the work with the higher level.

-Comment on "Exam at the Photo Bank"
+Comment on "Passing the Stock Photo Exam"